alebermudez-MGP/sops-bds/01-quote-request.md

 <li><strong>Account is in delinquency status</strong> → review notes and see <a href="./03-special-cases">03 — Special Cases</a> before proceeding.</li>
 <li><strong>Same contact info, different business name</strong> → do not stop the quote.
 Proceed and include the following note in your Quote Reply to the sales agent:</li>
 </ul>

-> *"Here's the Quote.
+<blockquote><em>"Here's the Quote.
 Please be aware that we have an account under the same merchant's name, phone number, or email address.
-Please clarify before moving forward with the contract request."*
+Please clarify before moving forward with the contract request."</em></blockquote>
 </details>

 ---